mickjc750/str/docs/strbuf-api.md

 	struct strbuf_allocator_t* this_allocator <-- A pointer to the strbuf_allocator_t which may be used to access ->app_data.
-	void* ptr_to_free                      <-- Memory address to free OR reallocate. size_t size                            <-- Size of allocation, or new size of the reallocation, or 0 if memory is to be freed. const char* caller_filename            <-- usually /path/strbuf.c, this is to support allocators which track caller ID. int caller_line                        <-- The line within strbuf.c which called the allocator, this is also to support allocators which track caller ID.
+	void* ptr_to_free                      <-- Memory address to free OR reallocate. size_t size                            <-- Size of allocation, or new size of the reallocation, or 0 if memory is to be freed.

 &nbsp;
 # Allocator example